 SIBO is a complex condition and is NOT contagious.
 It is also generally a secondary condition.

 How is SIBO diagnosed?

 - Hydrogen/Methane breath testing is the most common method of testing.
 I use SIBOtest.
 If you would like to get tested I can help you choose the appropriate test for you.

-- A stool test does not diagnose SIBO however certain signs in someone's poop test along with symptoms can strongly suggest the presence of SIBO such as disruption to short chain fatty acids and pancreatic enzyme production.
+- A stool test does not diagnose SIBO however certain signs in someone's poop test along with symptoms can strongly suggest the presence of SIBO such as disruption to short chain fatty acids, pancreatic enzyme production or faecal fat.

 The three key principles of treatment are: